KasparEtter/ef1p/pages/email/email.md

 2. Check `https://autoconfig.{Domain}/mail/config-v1.1.xml?emailaddress={Address}` for a configuration file.
    Unlike the mechanism discussed in the [previous box](#autoconfiguration), this file can be generated dynamically based on the email address.
-   This is useful for when the user name is neither the email address nor the local part.
+   This is useful for when the username is neither the email address nor the local part.
 3. Check `https://{Domain}/.well-known/autoconfig/mail/config-v1.1.xml`.
-   The key difference between this and the previous lookup is that the `autoconfig` subdomain in step 2 can point to a web server operated by your email service provider, while the lookup in the current step 3 must be handled by `{Domain}` itself.
+   The key difference between this and the previous lookup is that the `autoconfig` subdomain in step 2 can point to a web server operated by your email service provider, while the lookup in the current step must be handled by the `Domain` itself.
 4. Look for a configuration file in the central database at `https://autoconfig.thunderbird.net/v1.1/{Domain}`.
 5. Look up the [`MX` record](#address-resolution) of the domain in the Domain Name System and then check whether the central database has an entry for the so-called apex domain